tairaeli/ICER_user_data_analytics/README.md

 - For detailed installation instructions, please see our [INSTALL.md](INSTALL.md) file.

 - For a step-by-step guide on how to use our software, please refer to our [demo.ipynb](demo.ipynb) file.

+- For a step by step guide on how to produce our Waltime Prediction model, please refer to our [reproducibility](reproducibility) folder.

 ## Division of Labor